Portage Lake vs Potato Lake

 Water quality, depth, fish species, and recreation comparison.

-Potato Lake has a higher water quality grade (A, Excellent) than Portage Lake (C, Fair).
+Portage Lake and Potato Lake both received the same overall water quality grade of C (Fair).
 Both are in Hubbard County, Minnesota.

 Portage Lake